hasan3e8/AlphaDAWG/README.md

         git clone https://github.com/phcerdan/CurveLab

-We have tested this software (Matlab_R2022b) on MacOS, but Matlab have their versions for other OSs.
+We have tested this software (Matlab_R2022b) on MacOS, but Matlab have their versions for Windows OS.

 Data Preprocessing: Simulated and Empirical